 Regulatory risk results from non-compliance with regulatory requirements, which could lead to fines and/or sanctions.
-The Company has established procedures to ensure compliance with all applicable statutory and regulatory requirements in each jurisdiction.
-These procedures address issues such as regulatory capital requirements, disclosure requirements, internal controls over financial reporting, sales and trading practices, use of and safekeeping of client funds, credit granting, collection activity, anti-money laundering, insider trading, conflicts of interest and recordkeeping.
+The Company has established procedures to ensure compliance with all applicable statutory and regulatory requirements in each jurisdiction in which it operates.
+These procedures address issues such as regulatory capital requirements, disclosure requirements, internal controls over financial reporting, sales and trading practices, use of and safekeeping of client funds, use of and safekeeping of client data, credit granting, collection activity, anti-money laundering, insider trading, employee misconduct, conflicts of interest and recordkeeping.

-Legal risk results from potential criminal, civil or regulatory litigation against the Company which could materially affect the Company's business, operations or financial condition.
-The Company has in-house legal counsel as well as access to external legal counsel to assist the Company in addressing legal matters related to operations and defending the Company's interests in various legal actions.
+Legal risk results from potential criminal, civil or regulatory litigation against the Company that could materially affect the Company's business, operations or financial condition.
+The Company has in-house legal counsel, as well as access to external legal counsel, to assist the Company in addressing legal matters related to operations and to defend the Company's interests in various legal actions.

-Losses or costs associated with routine regulatory and legal matters are included in general and administrative expenses in the Company's consolidated financial statements.
+Losses or costs associated with routine regulatory and legal matters are included in general and administrative expense in the Company's Audited Consolidated Financial Statements.